 SPEA-E 502 Water Quality Modeling (3 cr.)
+R: College level checmistry, college level physics or calculus, or permission of instuructor.
 This course teaches students to construct and apply water-quality models of aquatic systems, with primary focus on streams, lakes, and estuaries.
 Students learn to combine physical, chemical, and biological processes into models, and use their models to forecast water quality as a function of changing pollutant loading and management goals.